 Most people end up covering some of their small business start-up costs out of their own pocket.
 Self-funding your new business venture can be the most convenient option.
 After all, if you’re your own funder, you don’t have to worry about family drama or picky investors.
 And putting your own money on the line can be an extra motivation to make sure that your business is set up to succeed.

 Of course, it can seem overwhelming to save up enough money to fund your small business.
-Luckily, there are easy ways to manage your money.
-Switching a SoFi Checking and Savings®, for example, allows you to spend, save, and earn all in one place—all with no account fees (subject to change).
+Luckily, there are simple strategies to effectively manage your money.

 SoFi Bank reserves the right to grant a grace period to account holders following a change in Direct Deposit activity or Qualifying Deposits activity before adjusting rates.
 If SoFi Bank grants you a grace period, the dates for such grace period will be reflected on the APY Details page of your account.
 If SoFi Bank determines that you did not have Direct Deposit activity or $5,000 in Qualifying Deposits during the current 30-day Evaluation Period and, if applicable, the grace period, then you will begin earning the rates earned by account holders without either Direct Deposit or Qualifying Deposits until you have Direct Deposit activity or $5,000 in Qualifying Deposits in a subsequent 30-Day Evaluation Period.
 For the avoidance of doubt, an account holder with both Direct Deposit activity and Qualifying Deposits will earn the rates earned by account holders with Direct Deposit.